Peter Medawar: Early life and education

-In 1932, he went on to Magdalen College, Oxford, graduating with a first-class honours degree in zoology in 1935.
-Medawar was appointed Christopher Welch scholar and senior demy of Magdalen in 1935.
+Nevertheless, in 1932, he went on to Magdalen College, Oxford, graduating with a first-class honours degree in zoology in 1935.
+Medawar was then appointed a Christopher Welch scholar, and then a senior demy of Magdalen in 1935.
 He also worked at the Sir William Dunn School of Pathology supervised by Howard Florey (later Nobel laureate, and who inspired him to take up immunology) and completed his doctoral thesis in 1941.
 In 1938, he became Fellow of Magdalen through an examination, the position he held until 1944.
 It was there that he started working with J. Z. Young on the regeneration of nerves.
 His invention of a nerve glue proved useful in surgical operations of severed nerves during World War II.

 The University of Oxford approved his Doctor of Philosophy thesis titled "Growth promoting and growth inhibiting factors in normal and abnormal development" in 1941, but because of the prohibitive cost of supplication (the process by which the degree is officially conferred), he spent the money on his urgent appendicectomy instead.
 The University of Oxford later awarded him a Doctor of Science degree in 1947.